 Recipe by Karen Castle

-"A colorful, spicy, and refreshing bean salad."
+"A colorful, spicy, and refreshing bean and corn salad."

 Hmm.
 None of these ingredients are on sale today.